 There is a worldwide shortage of audiologists.
 It is not efficient to have trained specialists travelling to remote areas where technology could do the same job.

 They are excited about the possibilities but also nervous that new technology may make the industry obsolete by placing hearing testing capabilities in the hands of non-audiologists.
+With such a world wide shortage of audiological professionals there is very little chance of this happening, we prefer to focus on helping to make the existing professionals as efficient as possible and enable them to reach more patients with quality care than is currently possible with ordinary equipment.

 What's the future you envisage for the hearing healthcare delivery system in remote/rural areas?